josmar-crwdstffng/angular/docs/TRIAGE_AND_LABELS.md

 ### Components

 The caretaker should be able to determine which component the issue belongs to.
-The components have a clear piece of source code associated with it within the `/packages/` folder of this repo.
+The components have a clear piece of source code associated with it within the `packages` directory of this repo.

 * `comp: animations`